Most interesting landmarks of South Africa

 5% of country are taken by an unusual phenomenon – Cape Floristic Region – one of six floristic regions of the world and by far the smallest one.
 This area contains more than 9,000 species of plants, most of them endemic to this small area!

-Rich and diverse plant and animal life is met also outside the Cape Floristic Region – beautiful examples are lush and biodiverse subtropical forests of KwaZulu Natal and the incredible concentration of large animals in Kruger National Park and other parks nearby.
+Rich and diverse plant and animal life is met also outside the Cape Floristic Region – beautiful examples are lush and biodiverse subtropical forest of KwaZulu Natal and the incredible concentration of large animals in Kruger National Park and other parks nearby.

 Canyons and cliffs